F Mixolydian scale

 The diatonic chords of F Mixolydian are: I = F, ii = Gm, iii° = A°, IV = B♭, v = Cm, vi = Dm, VII = E♭.
 These seven chords belong naturally to the key and are the safest harmonic vocabulary when writing songs in F Mixolydian.
 Click any chord below to open its full diagram and progressions.

-Mixolydian is the sound of blues-rock, country, Celtic music and a huge slice of classic rock.
-The flat seventh adds a dominant, swaggering character.
+Mixolydian is all over blues-rock, country, Celtic music and a huge chunk of classic rock.
+That flat seventh gives it a dominant, swaggering character.

 Practice tips

-Improvise over a major chord using the flat seventh of mixolydian — the result instantly sounds bluesy or country-flavoured.
+Improvise over a major chord using the flat seventh - instantly sounds bluesy or country-flavoured.

-F Mixolydian appears throughout mixolydian is the sound of blues-rock, country, celtic music and a huge slice of classic rock. the flat seventh adds a dominant, swaggering character.
+F Mixolydian appears throughout mixolydian is all over blues-rock, country, celtic music and a huge chunk of classic rock. that flat seventh gives it a dominant, swaggering character.
 Listening to music in this scale and transcribing short phrases is the fastest way to absorb its sound.

 Scales related to F Mixolydian